The Beneficial Aspects of Massage

 Touch signals safety and trust.
 It soothes.
 It calms cardiovascular stress.
-It activates the body’s vagus nerve, which is intimately involved with our compassionate response, and a simple touch can trigger release of oxytocin, aka “the love hormone.
+It activates the body’s vagus nerve, which is intimately involved with our compassionate response.
+A simple touch can trigger the release of oxytocin, aka “the love hormone”.

 • Massage dilates blood vessels, improving circulation and relieving congestion.